Close Menu

 Image: It All Started with Paint

-Snowman and Santa are two popular Christmas figures that you can make with the help of mason jars.
+Snowman and Santa are two popular Christmas figures that you can make with the help of Mason jars.
 Before you start painting the jar, don’t forget to tape the areas where you will be drawing the eyes and mouth, etc. Check out the full tutorial at Sustain My Craft Habit.

-Painted mason jar snowman
+DIY Painted mason jar snowman

 Image: Sustain My Craft Habit

-Handmade Christmas Decorations from Glass Bottles
+Handmade Christmas Decorations From Glass Bottles

 Painted wine bottle tabletop Christmas tree